 - The server SDKs manage all requests to PayPal

 Before we get started, there are two key concepts to introduce: the client token and the payment method nonce.

 A client token is a signed data blob that includes configuration and authorization information required by the Braintree client SDK.
 These should not be reused; a new client token should be generated for each request that's sent to Braintree.
 For security, we will revoke client tokens if they are reused excessively within a short time period.

 Your server is responsible for generating the client token, which contains all of the necessary configuration information to set up the client SDKs.
 When your server provides a client token to your client, it authenticates the application to communicate directly to Braintree.

 Your client is responsible for obtaining the client token from your server and initializing the client SDK.
-If this succeeds, the client will generate a payment method nonce.

 - Your app or web front-end requests a client token from your server in order to initialize the client SDK

 - Your server generates and sends a client token back to your client with the server SDK